parodos-dev/parodos/workflow-examples/README.md

 This package shows how to work with WorkflowTasks that create a manual process that needs to be monitored before further WorkFlowTasks can be created.
 In this project WorkflowCheckers and other related concepts are created and configured.

-### TIBCO

-A workflow configuration that demonstrates use of TibcoWorkflowTask

 ## Compiling The Code

 To get the Parodos dependencies you will need to run a maven install from the **root** of the project folder.
 This will